Welcome to Phys 225 Online - Introductory Astronomy

 Keeping Pace

-The summer session lasts only 8 weeks and the spring/fall sessions last 16 weeks.
+The summer session lasts only 8 weeks, the spring/fall sessions last 16 weeks as well as "late start" 12 week sections.

 I've broken this class down into 5 units.
 For summer secessions, each unit should take about 10 days to completeFor spring/fall sessions, plan on taking approximately three weeks to complete a unit.
+The 12 week "late start" sections require about 2 weeks to complete each unit.
 See the "daily schedule" in Blackboard for suggested dates you should be taking each unit test.

 Test 1 The sky and coordinate systems, Ancient History of Astronomy